Abaid10/artificial-intelligence-projects/section-a-projects/readme.md

-# AI Section A — Student Project Submissions
+# AI Section E — Student Project Submissions

-Welcome to the official project submission repository for **Artificial Intelligence – Section A**.
+Welcome to the official project submission repository for **Artificial Intelligence – Section E**.

 All students must submit their final projects to this repository using **GitHub Pull Requests (PRs)**.
 This ensures transparent version history, timestamps, and a standardized grading workflow.